Schiiss/blog/_posts/2025-02-03-strategies-for-managing-llm-memory.md

 3. The formatted prompt is sent to the LLM.

-4. The LLM processes the prompt + user input and generates a response.
+4. The LLM processes the prompt as well as the user input and generates a response.

 5. The app sends the response back to the user, completing the interaction.
 The latest conversation is embedded and stored in the vector database for future reference.